yoyozbi/yoyozbi/README.md

 - 🌱 I’m currently learning **golang, svelte, rust (i'm trying...)**

 - 💬 Ask me about **anything !
-If you I don't know I'll try to learn it**
+If I don't know I'll try to learn it**

 - 📫 How to reach me **yohan@yohanzbinden.ch**